Question: What is this aversion to certain noises/sounds called?

 Question: What do we know about it?

-Actually very few studies of misophonia have been made.
+Relatively few studies of misophonia have been made.
 That’s one of the reasons I set up this site – to try and pool our collective knowledge and experiences into one place.
+I’ve listed the major studies into misophonia and sound sensitivity for you here.
+If you want to jump to the good stuff you’ll find the best overview of all the evidence to date is in this systematic review.

 The more we can uncover about this condition the more we’ll be able to discover about how it works.
 Further evidence may lead to more scientific studies which may lead to possible treatments/coping strategies.